 Note that c' is the velocity of light relative to its source, for observer A. Therefore, 'observer' B predicts the velocity of light relative to observer A as the sum of c' and V.

 Velocity of light relative to observer A = c' + VBut c' = c-V (previous equation).
-So substitute in the above equation c' is an apparent velocity and is not a physically accessible (measurable) quantity.
+So substitute in the above equation

 Velocity of light relative to observer A = c' + V = (c-V) + V = c